uw-echospace/group-website/content/post/2023-09-18-echoshader-refactor-intro/index.md

 Echogram visualization is where the magic happens.
 It's not just about pretty pictures; it's about gaining insights into marine life and ecosystems.

--   **Echograms for Identifying Fish**:Fisheries scientists rely on echograms to identify fish aggregations, scrolling through data collected on ships to assess populations.
+-   **Echograms for Identifying Fish**: Fisheries scientists rely on echograms to identify fish aggregations, scrolling through data collected on ships to assess populations.
 -   **Echograms for Observing Zooplankton**: Oceanographers use echograms to observe zooplankton movements in mooring data over extended periods.
--   **Tricoloc Echograms**:The "tricolor" echogram helps distinguish different fish species, thanks to its clever mapping of three frequencies to RGB colors.
+-   **Tricolor Echograms**: The "tricolor" echogram helps distinguish different fish species, thanks to its clever mapping of three frequencies to RGB colors.
 <img width="613" alt="image" src="https://github.com/ldr426/add-ldr426-page/assets/56751303/57472c8e-eef9-432a-83dd-2292b4eea546">

 ## Tracking and Curtain Visualization